Anubisyy/Anubisyy.github.io/_pages/cv.md

 * Jan, 2023: Served as a volunteer in the School Admissions Presentation, went to Nanchang No.5 Middle School to give a lecture, and obtained a volunteer certificate.
 * Participate in RMUC2023 regional competition and national competition (programming and circuit construction of the dart arm).
 * Participated in a project about human-object interactions(HOI) in [ShanghaiTech Visual and Data Intelligence Center](https://vic.shanghaitech.edu.cn/), June, 2023.
-* Sept, 2023: Served as a teaching assistant for the python programming part of the [SI100B](https://i-techx.github.io/iTechX/courses?course_code=SI100B) course.
 * Dec, 2023: Participated in the Fourth Student Congress of ShanghaiTech University as a college representative.